 - Focus on reducing equipment failure that can lead to significant amounts of major downtime, impacting availability and thus, OEE.

-This Executive Summary contains a small subset of the insights and actions that organizations can take – both strategic and tactical to improve performance.
-To Schedule a briefing on the full study, contact Sage Clarity.
+This Executive Summary contains a small subset of the insights and actions that organizations can take—both strategic and tactical to improve performance.
+To schedule a briefing on the full study, contact Sage Clarity.
 During this exclusive briefing you will learn insights and strategies gathered during the study.
-You will also have the opportunity to ask questions about the to adapt these best in class strategies to your business.
+You will also have the opportunity to ask questions about how to adapt these best-in-class strategies to your business.

 For the complete benchmark study, register below.